 Besides the experience of the team, the type of problem or nonconformance should also play a role in selecting a tool for corrective action.
 For example, using a simple tool like Five Whys might seem appropriate for determining why a customer’s order was shipped late, but where issues of health, safety or other high risks are involved, a more comprehensive tool like Current Reality Tree, Cause and Effect Diagram, or Interrelationship Diagram would be more appropriate

-There are at least 10 root cause analysis tools, and they all seem to have their supporters and detractors.
+There are many root cause analysis tools, and they all seem to have their supporters and detractors.
 You should choose which ever tool fits your organizational needs the best, or even mix and blend methods if you feel it is effective for your purposes.
 Then training should communicate established root cause analysis practices throughout the organization.
 Which ever method you choose to use in your organization, there are some common areas of importance:

 While the many tools available for conducting root cause analysis may all be effective, their effectiveness is very dependent on how they are implemented: data collection, involvement and training of team members, a communicative and qualified facilitator, how questions are asked and answered, and follow-up verification.
 They are all critical to the success of the root cause analysis process, upon which corrective action relies.